“Extinct” Marsupial Found Alive in Australia After More Than a Century

-A crest-tailed mulgara — thought to be extinct for more than 100 years — was recently found burrowing through the sand dunes of New South Wales.
+A crest-tailed mulgara — thought to be extinct for more than 100 years — was found burrowing through the sand dunes of New South Wales.

 Known previously only through fossilized remnants, the animal is one of two species of mulgara found throughout Central Australia.
 These marsupials have crested bushy tails, measure up to a foot in length, and boast sandy-blonde fur.